gneu77/rx-signals/docs/rp_state_effects_start.md

 That gives you:
 * Decoupled components (and thus, better testability and maintainability)
 * State with dependencies that can be tested separately from the components using the state
-* State with lifecycle that is decoupled from component lifecycles
+* State with a lifecycle that is decoupled from component lifecycles

 Many people new to MVU have problems to decide which properties to put under global state management and which not.
 In reality, the decision is not that hard:

 :warning: Whenever a property needs to be shared between components (e.g. due to declarative dependencies), then you should put it under global state management!
 Also, if some state has a different lifecycle than a component using it, you should put it under global state management!

+In UI-development, differing lifecycles of state and components are just a natural consequence of separation of concerns.
+A certain view most often has a lifecycle that is shorter compared to the lifecycle of the whole application.

 #### State-Presentation-Disparity